In this article, we would like to share with you how to deploy System Center Data Protection Manager for large Hyper-V workloads.

-- DPM storage for Cloud Backups called “Scratch Space”.
+- DPM storage for Cloud Backups is called “Scratch Space”.
 During recovery, backup data from the Azure needs to be temporarily downloaded to a local staging area (on-premises) before it is recovered to the destination.
 The staging folder is automatically cleaned up after recovery.

 - The online protection is only available for primary DPM servers and NOT for secondary DPM.

-If you have the scenario of a limited network bandwidth, you have the possibility to define your business hours and the amount of bandwidth the Microsoft Azure Backup Agent should consume as shown in Figure 2.
+If you have the scenario of limited network bandwidth, you have the possibility to define your business hours and the amount of bandwidth the Microsoft Azure Backup Agent should consume as shown in Figure 2.

 Figure 2.
 DPM Configure Throttling Settings for Azure Online Backup